 However, because of the superior support and stability that implants can provide, an implant-supported restoration can wear more evenly and last longer.
 In addition, the preserved shape of your jaw will prevent the need to have dentures relined or replaced to accommodate a changing jaw shape.
 Even when a restoration must be replaced, the implants themselves can last for decades.
 As a result, you can save a significant amount of money over time, despite the initial cost of treatment.

 To learn more about your options for implant treatment and whether you qualify, reach out online or call our team at:

 Determining the Cost of Implants

-The cost of dental implants is often a major deciding factor for patients.
+Cost is often a major deciding factor for patients.
 Implant-supported restorations are more expensive than traditional options, and dental insurance plans do not always cover the cost in full.
-Treatment costs vary significantly from patient to patient, because each individual has unique needs.
+Treatment costs vary significantly from patient to patient because each individual has unique needs.
 Several different factors will come into play when determining your estimated treatment costs, including:

 - Number of implants placed

 - Prerequisite procedures